20 Ways to Help a Chained Dog

 Get Brochures, Letters, Flyers, Door Hangers & Stuff to Distribute

-If you are reading this, then you are concerned about a chained-up or
+reading this, you are concerned about a chained or

 neglected dog.
 Maybe the dog is your own and you want to better his life.
 Maybe

 you are worried about a dog in your neighborhood.
 There are many things you can do to help

 - Bring your dog inside!
 Dogs get bored and lonely sitting on the

 same patch of dirt year after year.